wimmerlab/flexcat-spiking/README.md

 We have implemented two spiking neural networks of perceptual decision making.

 1. Network of leaky integrate-and fire neurons with sparse, random connectivity (probability of connection between neurons is 0.1) and current-based synapses with exponential decay.
-These simulations can be found in ./simulation/sparse_network/
+These simulations can be found in [](simulation/sparse_network) and results are shown in Fig. 5 of Prat-Ortega et al., 2021.
 2. Network of leaky integrate-and fire neurons with all-to-all connectivity and conductance-based synapses with AMPA, GABA and NMDA receptor dynamics.
-These simulations can be found in 'Wang2002_network'.
+These simulations can be found in [](simulation/Wang2002_network) and results are shown in Suppl.
+Fig. 4 of Prat-Ortega et al., 2021.

 ## Running simulations

+The Python scripts run a single trial and save the results to a file (see start_single_trials.sh).
+A single simulation run will typically take a few seconds.
+Multiple trials, as necessary for estimating psychometric curves and psychophysical kernels, can be simulated by running the Python scripts in parallel (e.g. on a cluster).
+The most basic way of parallelization is to start multiple proceses, as illustrated in the included shell scripts.
+Note that these scripts are included for illustrative purposes and have to be adapted to the available computer infrastructure.